 Solar panels are a popular source of renewable energy that has gained immense popularity in recent years.
 They are designed to capture sunlight and convert it into electricity that can be used to power homes, businesses, and even vehicles.
-However, not all solar panels are created equal, and there are several different types of solar panels available on the market today.
+However, not all solar panels are created equal, and there are several solar panels available on the market today.

 Each type of solar panel has its own unique set of advantages and disadvantages, which can make it difficult to choose the right one for your specific needs.